Raphael-GC/Raphael-GC/README.md

 ## 👣Rapha's footprints

-- 🎓 I've majored in Analysis and Systems Development
+- 🎓 Associate Degree in IT
-- 🌵 IT Analyst at MEDGRUPO
 - 🔥 Learning **React**, **React Native** and **Typescript**

-<h4>Just hit, and get know me in your terminal 👇</h4>
+<h4>Just hit, and get to know me in your terminal 👇</h4>

 ```sh
 npx raphaelgc